Pulse tube refrigerator: Prospects

 The coefficient of performance of PTRs at room temperature is low, so it is not likely that they will play a role in domestic cooling.
 However, below about 80 K the coefficient of performance is comparable with other coolers (compare equations ((1)) and ((2))) and in the low-temperature region the advantages get the upper hand.
 PTRs are commercially available for temperatures in the region of 70 K and 4 K. They are applied in infrared detection systems, for reduction of thermal noise in devices based on (high-Tc) superconductivity such as SQUIDs, and filters for telecommunication.
 PTRs are also suitable for cooling MRI-systems and energy-related systems using superconducting magnets.
 In so-called dry magnets, coolers are used so that no cryoliquid is needed at all or for the recondensation of the evaporated helium.
 Also the combination of cryocoolers with 3He-4He dilution refrigerators for the temperature region down to 2 mK is attractive since in this way the whole temperature range from room temperature to 2 mK is easier to access.

+For many low temperature experiments, mechanical vibrations caused by PTRs can cause microphonics on measurement lines, which is a big disadvantage of PTRs.
+Particularly for scanning probe microscopy uses, PTR-based scanning tunneling microscopes (STMs) have historically difficult due to the extreme vibration sensitivity of STM.
+Use of an exchange gas above the vibration sensitive scanning head enabled the first PTR based low temperature STMs.
+Now, there are commercially available PTR-based, cryogen free scanning probe systems.